Sunday, November 16, 2025

 Gustave Strube, The Theory and Use of Chords: A Text-Book of Harmony (Boston: Ditson, 1928)

 As you can see, these revert to the first half of the 20th century.
-I am now planning another library visit that will focus on post-1970, and I hope to report on those documents in due time.
-Bringing the work into the present will be more difficult: changes in pedagogical priorities and the now-abundant online resources will pose a challenge, but I hope to draw the thread of dominant-ninth pedagogy forward nevertheless.
+I am now planning another library visit that will focus on post-1990, and I hope to report on those documents in due time.
+Admittedly, bringing the work into the present will be more difficult: changes in pedagogical priorities and the now-abundant online resources will pose a challenge, but I hope to draw the thread of dominant-ninth pedagogy forward nevertheless.